wayneanam/Draughts/README.md

 **Results**

-My Bot placed 45th in the competition.
+My Bot placed 45th out of 4770 in the competition.